caseyyoungflesh/2025-12-16-Clemson/README.md

 * Copy `index.md` from previous year to new workshop (after cloning website using below instructions)

+* Any downloads from this website (i.e., pdfs of slides) are pulled from main lab website (i.e., put in assets/)

 # The Carpentries Workshop Template